ergon/airlock-minikube-example/README.md

+# DEPRECATED
+This repository was archived on 2023-07-28.
+It is no longer maintained.
+As a replacement we offer a growing number of [Airlock Microgateway labs](https://airlock.com/labs/microgateway) that are designed to be easy-to-follow tutorials.

 # Airlock Minikube Example

 This repository contains deployment examples for [Airlock] on [Minikube].
 It shows how to protect a backend application with Airlock Microgateway and how to authenticate users using Airlock IAM.
 The